coffee-converter/truffle-console-buffer-error/README.md

 # truffle-console-buffer-error

-This package illustrates an issue in the truffle console (or possibly the hdwallet-provider).
+This package illustrates an issue in the truffle console (or possibly the hdwallet-provider) on Node versions 12.0.0 and higher.

 If there is a compiled contract (or library) named exactly `Buffer`, truffle console fails to connect to testnets, at least through an Infura node.
 The issue can be worked around by simply